westonludeke/todo_app/README.md

 ### Revision Notes

-* Fixed the issue of the modal displaying incorrect content.
+* Fixed the issue of the modal displaying incorrect content when clicking from the modal for editing a todo to the modal for adding a new todo.

 * Clicking on the area surrounding a todo's name toggles the todo as complete/incomplete.